 Refugees and Immigrants in Minnesota

-Authored by Kassie Maxeiner and Maja Black with contributions from Will Yetvin and Colleen McCarty
+Authored by Kassie Maxeiner and Maja Black in 2016 with contributions from Will Yetvin and Colleen McCarty

 The Center for Changing Lives